One Sentence That Boosts Donor Engagement and Retention for Healthcare Nonprofits

 Show how one person’s gift can save lives or make someone’s life better

-When we revise messaging with donor psychology in mind, we move beyond simply reporting what was funded:
+When we revise donor messaging with donor psychology in mind, we move beyond simply reporting what was funded:

 We invite donors into the story.